Tutorial: Deploy and walk through the water quality monitoring application

 Customize your application

-As a builder, you can change several settings to customize the user experience in your application.
+As an administrator, you can change settings to customize the user experience in your application.

-Under Browser colors, you can replace the default values with HTML hexadecimal color codes.
+- Under Browser colors, you can replace the default browser colors by adding HTML hexadecimal color codes.
+For more information about color notation for HEX values, see the W3Schools HTML Colors tutorial.

 Clean up resources